dribnet/purvs/README.md

-## PS2 MDDN 242 2019 - Adding Rectangle back
+## PS2 MDDN 242 2019 - Edit Position

-I then re added the rectangle, switched colours for the existing 2 rectangle & 2 squares.

-Two further parameters were added to each letter also for this rectangle making it, 10 parameters per letter.
+I finally added translate(50,100); into my draw_letters.js code to bring the letters and digits centred within the green lines of the alphabet.html & interaction.html